wp-plugins/quick-featured-images/README.txt

 == Upgrade Notice ==

+= 8.3.1 =
+Tiny text revision and fixed bug which displayed undesired thumbnail columns.
+Please reset your image column settings.

 = 8.3 =
-Bugfixung and improvements for detecting the first image in post contents
+Bugfixing and improvements for detecting the first image in post contents

 = 8.2.2 =
 Added rule at the presets to keep existing featured images.
 Please refine your preset rules if you use the "first content image rule"!